Tayyaba-Ramzan/Calculator/README.md

 # Calculator
-A Node.js and Inquirer-based calculator performs basic and advanced arithmetic, showing results in a colorful console.
+A Node.js and Inquirer-based calculator performs 𝘉asic and 𝘈dvanced arithmetic, showing results in a colorful console.